top of page

 Forgotten Legends – Ford Laser TX-3

 The year was 1985.
-The Live Aid concert captivated the hearts and minds of the world and brought light to the humanitarian crisis in Ethiopia.
+The Live Aid concert captivated the hearts and minds of the world whilst bringing light to the humanitarian crisis in Ethiopia.
 The wreck of the Titanic was found at the bottom of the North Atlantic Ocean, and the first Nintendo was launched.

 It was also the year Ford Australia double-down on the success of the KA and KB Laser, model lines that spawned from an equity-partnership with Mazda in 1979.
-The diminutive and popular nameplate was Ford Australia’s entry to the Hatchback era.
+The diminutive and popular nameplate represented the brand's entry to the Hatchback era.

 The reworked Mazda 323 hatch was available in 3 and 5 door variants, with a choice of either a 1.3 or 1.5L 4-cylinder engine, across 3 variants, L, GL and the range topping Ghia.